Berkyrie/Web-Project/README.md

 # WebProject
- Website about me and my hometown
+A website about me, my hobbies, my skills and my hometown.